zapier/visual-builder/docs/_partner_api/embedding.md

 ![](https://cdn.zapier.com/zapier/images/partners/in-your-product-wave.png)

-Learn more about embedding with the widget.js and creating your own widget [here](https://zapier.com/partner/embed/).

 Want to embed specific individual Zap Templates instead?
 Copy the Zap ID number from your [Zap Templates Dashboard](https://zapier.com/developer/zap-templates/) by clicking the gear icon beside a Zap and selecting the _Copy ID_ option.
 Then, include it in place of `1234` in the text below:

 `<script type="text/javascript" src="https://zapier.com/apps/embed/widget.js?guided_zaps=1234"></script>`